-- We identify and assess the risks of material misstatements intentional or unintentional in the Cash Flow Statement we plan and perform procedures to address such risks and obtain sufficient and appropriate audit evidence to serve as a basis for our audit opinion.
-The risk that material misstatements due to fraud remain undetected is higher than that of material misstatements due to error, since fraud may include collusion, forgery, intentional omissions, misleading representation or override of internal control. - We consider internal control relevant to the audit in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the entity's internal control. - We evaluate the appropriateness of accounting policies used by management. - We assess the overall presentation, structure and content of the Cash Flow Statement including whether the Cash Flow Statement gives a true and fair view of the underlying business transactions and events.
+- We identify and assess the risks of material misstatements in the Cash Flow Statement, whether due to fraud or error, we design and perform audit procedures responsive to those risks and obtain sufficient and appropriate audit evidence to serve as a basis for our audit opinion.
+The risk of not detecting material misstatements resulting from fraud is higher than for one resulting from error, as fraud may involve collusion, forgery, intentional omissions, misprepresentations or the override of internal control. - We obtain an understanding of internal control relevant to the audit in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the entity's internal control. - We evaluate the appropriateness of accounting policies used by management. - We evaluate the overall presentation, structure and content of the Cash Flow Statement including whether the Cash Flow Statement represent the underlying transactions and events in a manner that achieves fair presentation.